 Projects That Received Planning Grants

-Three proposals were selected to move forward with $50,000 planning grants to advance their ideas prior to submitting a full research and business plan in six to nine months.
+In the first round, three proposals were selected to move forward with $50,000 planning grants to advance their ideas prior to submitting a full research and business plan in six to nine months.

 - Daniel Hoft, M.D., Ph.D., infectious diseases, School of Medicine